Liberal elite: United Kingdom

+The more educated Anywheres leave their families to attend a residential university and then relocate to prosperous areas of big cities, particularly London.
+Friendship groups formed with similar people at university, in their workplace and new districts replacing links to people in their original home areas.

+These diverging experiences are reflected in different political interests and priorities.
+Anywheres are relaxed about change, particularly the economic and cultural impact of globalisation.
+They are individualists who value autonomy and self-realisation over stability, community and tradition.
+Their dominance of key parts of society mean that liberal elite Anywheres have been able to "over-rule" the wishes of the poorer majority.

+Their mobility makes Anywheres less invested in local communities, environments and identities.
+They are also less comfortable with their national identity, especially English identity, but comfortable with distinct separate identities for minorities.
+Socially insulated from Somewheres, Anywheres can struggle to understand Somewhere viewpoints.
+Conversely, Somewhere's generally comprehend the views of Anywhere's, partly through exposure to the ascendant culture via the media.
+Anywhere's tend to greater social tolerance, but are less politically tolerant and sometimes snobbish.

-The term Islington set came to prominence due to the close connection that senior New Labour figures had with Islington and the surrounding areas.
-Emily Thornberry, Labour Party MP for Islington South and Finsbury, resigned as a member of the Shadow Cabinet on 20 November 2014 during the Rochester and Strood by-election, in which she tweeted a picture of a house draped with England flags and the tradesman's white van of the occupier, parked outside with the caption 'Image from Rochester', thought by many to be a snobby jibe.
+An example of this social dichotomy came when Emily Thornberry, Labour Party MP for Islington South and Finsbury, resigned as a member of the Shadow Cabinet in 2014, during the Rochester and Strood by-election, after she tweeted a picture of a house draped with England flags and the tradesman's white van of the occupier, parked outside with the caption 'Image from Rochester', thought by many to be a snobby jibe.
 Simon Danczuk, the then-Labour MP for Rochdale, commented that Thornberry's tweet furthers the perception that the Labour Party "has been hijacked by the north London liberal elite".

 United States

 In the United States, the stereotypical lifestyle of the liberal elite is often referenced in popular culture.
 Columnist Dave Barry drew attention to these stereotypes when he commented, "Do we truly believe that ALL red-state residents are ignorant racist fascist knuckle-dragging NASCAR-obsessed cousin-marrying roadkill-eating tobacco-juice-dribbling gun-fondling religious fanatic rednecks; or that ALL blue-state residents are godless unpatriotic pierced-nose Volvo-driving France-loving left-wing communist latte-sucking tofu-chomping holistic-wacko neurotic vegan weenie perverts?"

 A 2004 political advertisement from the right-wing organization Club for Growth attacked the Democratic presidential candidate Howard Dean by portraying him as part of the liberal elite: "Howard Dean should take his tax-hiking, government-expanding, latte-drinking, sushi-eating, Volvo-driving, New York Times–reading, body-piercing, Hollywood-loving, left-wing freak show back to Vermont, where it belongs."

 Those Americans who equate intellectual pursuits and careers with elitism often point out American intellectuals, most of whom are upper-middle-class not upper-class, are primarily liberal.
 As of 2005, approximately 72% of professors identify themselves as liberals.
 At Ivy League universities, an even larger majority, 87% of professors identified themselves as liberals.
 People with postgraduate degrees are increasingly Democratic.